-Born in the USA, raised in Switzerland, originally Austrian, and graduated from the University of British Columbia with a degree in International Relations, I try to live out my passion for wilderness, adventure, and an active and healthy lifestyle as best as I can.
+Born in the USA, raised in Switzerland, matured in Canada, originally Austrian, and now on my way to graduate with a BSc in Physiotherapy from Thim van der Laan in beautiful Graubünden, I try to live out my passion for wilderness, adventure, and an active and healthy lifestyle as best as I can.

-I am fascinated by Mother Nature, especially her mountains, and by the incredible performance of the human body as it runs, flows and moves through her landscapes.
-Through my own pursuit of and dedication to movement out on the trails, I get to experience what we are capable of first-hand, be it running, biking, scrambling, or skiing.
+Now I am fascinated by Mother Nature, especially her mountains, and by the incredible performance of the human body as it runs, flows and moves through her landscapes.
+Through my own pursuit of and dedication to movement, I get to experience what we are capable of first-hand, be it running, biking, climbing, or skiing.

 I’ve got adventures on my mind, scars on my shins, and many miles spread across different types of shoes.
 Back in 2017, for instance, more than ever before, I have pushed beyond my comfort zone in ways I didn’t think possible.
 Sure enough, I ended up completing two trail ultramarathons – instead of just one as I had initially planned.
 The year 2018 saw me bikepacking, solo, across grizzly country.
 On an early October morning in 2019, I set off from my new front door in Eastern Switzerland to run across a good portion of the Rätikon mountain range.
 In 2020, while I failed to cycle all the way to my parents’ from my neck of the Swiss woods, I still crossed more than half the country in the process – 248km in one go.
 That got upped to riding 470km with 8,200m of climbing in less than 60 hours this year, while also having a solid sprinkle of mountaineering thrown in the mix.